lucasgelfond/dollar-bill-frame/README.md

 I have just uploaded a V0.1 Alpha of Expert.
 I have to test this before I make the other.
 Note that there is no hook yet.

 On my todo list:
-  Add a hook to the top of the frame (to attach with a pushpin to a bulletin board) Make different versions
+  Add holes to the corners of the model to allow for attaching a bottom plate instead of adding a bottom (this would nullify the moving tubes problem if it worked)
+  Make different versions
   Upload to Google Drive
   Test with OpenJSCAD